silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

             1. will invoke loc_mapper far more frequently
             1. will require changing a lot of hardcoded uses of Locations which use strings, dicts, tuples, or arrays rather than objects (these have to eventually change to make lms use Locators only)
         1. **mixed modulestore acts as more than a router and converts all addresses to consumer's format**
-            1. make mixed wrap each method w/ proper conversion code
+            1. **make mixed wrap each method w/ proper conversion code**
-            1. change all uses of modulestore through lms and cms to only use mixed not directly go to default, draft, or direct
+            1. **change all uses of modulestore through lms and cms to only use mixed not directly go to default, draft, or direct**
-            1. provide 2 mixed modulestore instances: a locator-based one and a location-based one which ensure they treat all calls as providing the declared type and requiring the declared type back on all calls.
+            1. **provide 2 mixed modulestore instances: a locator-based one and a location-based one which ensure they treat all calls as providing the declared type and requiring the declared type back on all calls.**
             1. to get proper repr to lower level modulestores (Locators to split, Locations to old-mongo):
                1. **either use a config or method on lower level ones which mixed consults and uses to do the conversions in the wrapped methods when sending into the lower level one**
                1. or have all modulestores accept either repr and do its own call to the mapper for any it receives of the undesired repr
     1. May still need to change Locator and Location to handle the app mistakenly treating as if they were the other for any hardcoded references that slip through.
 I believe the only possible slip would be in urls or embedded in xml which would be inert as far as Studio's concerned (just presented like any other link) but could trip lms on user click.
         1. Write standin methods for each of the other repr's methods or
-        1. **Write top level view handlers for lms which handle these and convert to Locatons** or
+        1. **Write top level view handlers for lms which handle these and convert to Locatons** (has the convenience of being on track for the eventual conversion to all Locators) or
         1. Require callers to catch exceptions and do the conversion
-    1. Complete the conversion of Studio to use Locators all the way through (not just in client-server urls, auth, and such places it does now.); however, either
+    1. **Complete the conversion of Studio to use Locators all the way through** (not just in client-server urls, auth, and such places it does now.); however, either
-        1. don't take advantage of new split functionality (xblock reuse, ability to make multiple runs of same course, undo, version comparisions, deliberate rather than incidental publishing, etc) or
+        1. _don't take advantage of new split functionality_ (xblock reuse, ability to make multiple runs of same course, undo, version comparisions, deliberate rather than incidental publishing, etc) or
-        1. make studio "know" which low-level modulestore it got the course from and disable split functionality for old-mongo courses.
+        1. _make studio "know" which low-level modulestore_ it got the course from and disable split functionality for old-mongo courses.
 1. Course migration from old to split mongo:
   1. Big bang: migrate all courses or all that may be edited?
      1. simplifies Studio as it can assume all courses are in split and thus take advantage of split functionality